 What is meditation?

-Meditation is a practice that teaches you how to focus, (like tuning in to an inner radio station) and from there you begin to learn about yourself.
+Meditation is a practice that teaches you how to focus, you could think of it like tuning in to an inner radio station, once tuned in you begin to learn about yourself.
 It can be described in lots of ways, and the best way to know it is to give it a go.

 Why is it important?